-Statistics Canada posts summaries of completed Access to Information requests processed by its Access to Information and Privacy (ATIP) Office.
+Statistics Canada posts summaries of completed Access to Information requests processed by its Access to Information and Privacy (ATIP) Coordinator.

 The following link contains summaries of completed requests "Completed Access to Information Requests".
 The list is provided in chronological order, by year, by month, by request number, by text.
 Requests made under the Privacy Act, requests transferred to another government institution, requests abandoned and made under the Access to Information Act that are uniquely of interest to the requester and contain primarily personal information of the requester are not included.

 If you wish to obtain a copy of the records released in response to these requests, submit an informal request to:

 Access to Information and Privacy Coordinator

 100 Tunney's Pasture Driveway

 Ottawa, Ontario K1A 0T6